-- a. current proficiency in reading, writing, and speaking/listening in English and mastery of the primary language - b. prior academic knowledge related to specific content (literacy or mathematics) you plan to teach - c. social identity (student's expressed self-concept derived from a social group that is evident through peer and/or adult interactions inside or outside of school) - d. cultural and linguistic resources and funds of knowledge - e. prior experiences and interests (as they relate to the content you plan to teach) - f. developmental considerations (e.g., social-emotional) - g.
-ELD goal(s)
+- a. current proficiency in reading, writing, and speaking/listening in English and mastery of the target language and primary language - b. prior academic knowledge related to specific content you plan to teach - c. social identity (student's expressed self-concept derived from a social group that is evident through peer and/or adult interactions inside or outside of school) - d. cultural and linguistic resources and funds of knowledge - e. prior experiences and interests (as they relate to the content you plan to teach) - f. developmental considerations (e.g., social-emotional, physical)